 Should You Lock Goats at Night?

 Locking up your goats at night is a good practice to protect your farm animals.
 Goats sleep at night for an average of five hours.
 Interestingly, goats have excellent vision and can see potential predators even when dark.
 Thus, closing them at night up keeps your goats safe from predators.

 Bottomline is goats need shelter, whether it’s at night, in the morning, or if it’s raining.
 Goats cannot sleep or stay outside at night for their safety.
 Also, a goat house should be spacious enough for goats to explore and play.

-What are the most effective ways to keep goats safe?
 I polled over 300 goat owners and discovered that almost 60% of goat owners lock their goats up at night.
 40% do not.
-Why not?
-Because they use other forms of protection for their goat friends.
+The reasons may surprise you.

 Here are five of the most frequently used goat protection options, ordered from what I consider the most important to the least optimal level of protection.
 You can decide which (or which combination) is best for you.

 - Fencing: Good fences are the absolute key to keeping your goats safe.
 Most goat keepers combine a woven wire fence with electric fencing, though solely one or the other can work as well if installed correctly.

 - Livestock Guardian Dogs: The most reliable protection for your goats is likely to be a Livestock Guardian Dog (LGD).
 These dogs have been bred specifically for this purpose, so most of them have strong instincts to protect their charges on your farm.

 - Housing: All goats need shelter from inclement weather.
 If the predator load is high in your area and your fencing is less than ideal, a lockable goat house or a pole barn that you can close and lock at night is a great option.